rishitsaiya/SSL-Lab/README.md

 Each assignment has a directory.
 The problem statement will be present in the ```.pdf``` file.

 ### Codes and related files
 The codes and extra files relating to the assignments will be present in the pertaining directory.

+### Table of Contents
+1. Assingment 1
+  Topics Covered : HTML5
+2.

 #### Open for PR(s).